Mark McPeak

 Mark Brian McPeak (born 1968) is an Irish international lawn and indoor bowler born in Northern Ireland.

 Bowls career

 He won a silver medal in the Men's triples at the 2006 Commonwealth Games in Thornbury, Victoria.
+McPeak competed in the triples and fours at the 2011 Atlantic Bowls Championships in Cyprus, winning a silver medal in the latter.

-He is a three times National champion, winning the fours title with his club Belmont, at the Irish National Bowls Championships in 2000, 2003 and 2021.
+He is a four times National champion, winning the fours title with his club Belmont, at the Irish National Bowls Championships in 2000, 2003 and 2021.
 He was also the 2016 singles runner-up behind Barry Kane.

+On 2 September 2023, McPeak won his fourth national title, when winning the triples with Simon Martin and Paul Daly.